 We couldn’t believe our eyes when we saw a little girl and a little boy fighting over what looked like a stuffed animal.
 But this turned out not to be a toy.

 We were now about midway between Coca and Iquitos, so these are likely the furthest communities away from those larger cities.
 We were deep into this Amazon tributary.

 At one village we dropped off a hammock.
-At another we picked up a live chicken.
+At another, we picked up a live chicken.
 Later, a guy was delivered two cans of beer that put a big smile on his face, ear-to-ear.

 We stopped at one village where all the residents seemed to be lining the river.
-Then all then men were carrying a big guy on a mattress onto our boat.
+Then all the men were carrying a big guy on a mattress onto our boat.
 We helped load him on as the villagers passed him from the shore.

-Having access to heath care is part of the danger of living somewhere so remote.
+Having access to health care is part of the danger of living somewhere so remote.
 But it’s also part of the danger of traveling somewhere remote.
 It really put things into perspective for us as we carried on down the river with his limp body lying on the floor in the back next to the toilet.

-Roaming Around Santa Coltilde, Peru
+Roaming Around Santa Clotilde, Peru